-The Rate-of-Flow Control ACV with Pressure Sustaining Feature is designed to automatically limit flow rate to a constant, adjustable, maximum, and sustain a minimum upstream pressure.
-The flow control action of the valve is controlled by a normally open, differential control pilot designed to: 1) Open (allowing fluid out of the main valve cover chamber) when the differential pressure across the orifice plate is below its adjustable set point, and, 2) Close (allowing fluid to fill the main valve cover chamber) when the differential pressure across the orifice plate is above its adjustable set point.
+The Rate-of-Flow Control ACV with Solenoid (On-Off) Feature is designed to automatically limit flow rate to a constant, adjustable, maximum, and open, allowing flow control action, or close driptight as commanded by the Solenoid Pilot.
+It is controlled by a normally open, differential control pilot designed to: 1) Open (allowing fluid out of the main valve cover chamber) when the differential pressure across the orifice plate is below its adjustable set point, and, 2) Close (allowing fluid to fill the main valve cover chamber) when the differential pressure across the orifice plate is above its adjustable set point.
 A decrease in differential pressure causes the valve to modulate towards an open position, increasing flow rate.
 An increase in differential pressure causes the valve to modulate towards a closed position, decreasing flow rate.